kkharji/clj-duct-reitit/README.md

                           :get-author {} ;; init foo.handler/get-author
                           :divide {}} ;; init foo.handler/divide

-  ;; Logger to be used in reitit module.
+  :duct.reitit/logging  {:logger (ig/ref :duct/logger)  ;; Logger to be used in reitit module.
-  :duct.reitit/logger      #ig/ref :duct/logger
+                         :types [:exception :coercion]
+                         :pretty? true}

   ;; Whether to use muuntaja for formatting. default true, can be a modified instance of muuntaja.
   :duct.reitit/muuntaja   true